KaiyuHe998/Reasoning_human_test/README.md

 Folder: **log_human_test**
 csv: **human_test.csv**

-# If you do not have conda on your device then you need to use Colab
+# If you do not have conda on your device then you need to use binder Recommand： https://mybinder.org
+In the website

+# Or use Colab
 ## Setup environment (Run the following code in the first chunk)
 ```
 import os